terascope/teraslice/examples/helm/README.md

 ### Step 6: Deploying Resources

-Lastly if there were no erros with the `diff` command, deploy teraslice and opensearch into the cluster by running:
+Lastly if there were no errors with the `diff` command, deploy teraslice and opensearch into the cluster by running:

 ```bash
 helmfile sync